CloudCannon/cloudcannon-suite/src/_packages/dev.md

 _is_package: true
 ---

+Now that you have `@cloudcannon/suite` and `gulp` installed, we have to configure our gulpfile.
+For a basic setup you can add:

 ```
 const gulp = require("gulp");
-const suite = require("cloudcannon-suite");
+const suite = require("@cloudcannon/suite");

-suite.jekyllDev(gulp);
+suite.dev(gulp);
 ```

-### Usage
+## Usage

-Running `gulp dev` runs jekyll build on the `src` directory and outputs the site to `dist/site`.
+Running `gulp dev` runs `jekyll build` on the `src` directory and outputs the site to `dist/site`.
 Once completed the a local webserver will be started on port 4000.
 Any changes to the `src` folder will trigger a rebuild of the contents.

 ```
 $ gulp jekyllDev